Aurelien-Gg/Cryo-pip/ClusterMOD/READme.md

 > [!IMPORTANT]
 > This method will run the command on the login node which is not meant for heavy usage.
 >
-> Use this for 3dmod or other light computation
+> Use this only for 3dmod or other light computation

 # Submitting IMOD commands as cluster jobs